mikewebbtech/mikewebbtech-blog/2025/2025-08-30-measuring-security-effectiveness.md

 - Insufficient communication or training.
 - Shifts in the threat landscape or business environment.
 - Lack of supporting processes or resources.

+> [!info]
+> These discrepancies and are a major topic in itself that will be best addresses as a separate article examining these in a detailed and practical expansion for each discrepancy type with root causes, detection signals, remediation actions, and short examples. **[Take a moment to learn more here](../2025-09-02-exploring-discrepancy).**

 Determining causes and acting on them creates benchmarks to improvement.
 Addressing the four discrepancy types above with detection, prioritisation, and measurable remediation closes gaps faster and raises overall control effectiveness.